 The Kinsley Mountain property ("Kinsley Mountain") is located in eastern Nevada in Elko County between the towns of Ely and Wendover, Nevada.
 The Company's original staking at Kinsley Mountain consisted of 141 unpatented lode mining claims covering an area of approximately 2,807 acres (1,136 ha.).
-New staking has increased the size of the Kinsley Mountain property to 412 claims covering 8,208 acres (3,322 ha.).
-Kinsley Mountain lies roughly 75 kilometres (45 miles) southeast of the Long Canyon property where the geologic team of Pilot Gold Inc. ("Pilot Gold"), then part of Fronteer Gold Inc., defined a significant gold resource in what is now recognized as an emerging gold district.
+New staking has increased the size of the Kinsley Mountain property to 460 claims covering 8.720 acres (3,529 ha.).
+Kinsley Mountain lies roughly 75 kilometres (45 miles) southeast of the Long Canyon property where the geologic team of Pilot Gold, then part of Fronteer Gold Inc., defined a significant gold resource in what is now recognized as an emerging gold district.

 Pilot Gold has conducted exploration programs on the property in 2011, 2012 and 2013, and has earned an approximate 79% interest in the property on conclusion of the 2013 program.
-The Company holds an approximate 21% interest.
-In January 2014, the Company elected to contribute to the 2014 exploration program to maintain its approximate 21% interest in Kinsley Mountain.
+In January 2014, Nevada Sunrise elected to contribute to the 2014 exploration program to maintain its approximate 21% interest in Kinsley Mountain.